Olli Rehn: Bank of Finland, 2016–present

 On 14 October 2016, Rehn was selected to the board of the Bank of Finland.
 In this capacity, he is in charge of monetary policy implementation and investment of the Bank of Finland's financial assets.
 He is also responsible for the bank's digitalisation process and for the activities of the Financial Supervisory Authority, where he is chairman of the board.
 He continued as a minister and MP till the end of 2016.

 Following the resignation of Christine Lagarde as managing director of the International Monetary Fund (IMF) in 2019, Rehn was one of the candidates considered by European governments as potential successor; he withdrew his candidacy shortly after and the post went to Kristalina Georgieva instead.

-Presidential election 2024

 In June 2023, Rehn announced his candidacy for 2024 presidential election as an independent candidate.
 In the election, he placed fourth with 15.32% of the total vote count and failed to advance to the second round of voting.

+In January 2026, the government of Prime Minister Petteri Orpo submitted Rehn as a candidate to succeed Luis de Guindos in the position of Vice-president of the European Central Bank.
+As one of six candidates, he made it to the last of three rounds of voting within the Eurogroup only to eventually lose out against Boris Vujčić.